 We need to recall something we saw way back in section 2.2, when we looked at the very simplest vibrating system: a mass on a spring, as sketched in Fig. 5.
 If we apply a sinusoidal force to the mass, indicated by the arrow, then if the frequency of the force is below the resonance frequency, the effect of the spring dominates over the effect of the mass, and the mass moves in phase with the force.
 But the resonance frequency is determined by the condition that the effects of the spring and the mass are exactly equal.
 For a forcing frequency higher than that, the effect of the mass now dominates.
 The mass then moves in the opposite direction to the force: the phase has reversed.

 This phase reversal is the key to understanding what brass players do with their lips.
 We have seen that the slope of the tangent to the nonlinear valve characteristic is always negative.
 But if the player can arrange that their lip resonance is a little lower than the note they are trying to play, the negative sign of the tangent slope is “cancelled out” by the phase reversal.
 The negative slope then behaves like a source of energy, and the note can grow.
-So brass players must constantly adjust the tension in their lip muscles, to change the resonance frequency of the lips to lie just below each note they are trying to play.
-That, at least, is my claim.
-We will want to be convinced of all this by seeing some simulated examples.
+So the physics suggests that brass players probably constantly adjust the tension in their lip muscles, to change the resonance frequency of the lips to lie just below each note they are trying to play.
+(Of course, that isn’t how a player would describe the feeling of playing: they cannot be directly aware of the lip resonance frequency, only of the “tightness” of embouchure.)
+This, at least, is our working hypothesis.
+We will want to put it to the test by seeing some simulated examples.

 B. Input impedance and the role of the mouthpiece